Bombardment in Iraq’s Mosul takes heavy toll on civilians

 “They see resistance and implement a carpet-bombing approach to advance.
 They do this to reduce their own casualties.
 This is disastrous for the civilians,” said Col. Ahmed Shawki, a military analyst and retired Iraqi army officer based in the northern city of Irbil.

-At the same time, IS fighters in some cases are preventing civilians from leaving areas under their control, keeping them in harm’s way as shields while the militants fire on Iraqi forces from residential areas.
+At the same time, IS fighters in some cases are preventing civilians from leaving, keeping them in harm’s way as shields.

-The number of casualties is hard to establish because only some of the wounded reach hospitals.
+The number of casualties is hard to establish because only some of the wounded reach hospitals and most of the dead are buried immediately.
 At least 300 people were killed in western Mosul up to the beginning of April, according to the U.N.
 The World Health Organization says 1,683 wounded civilians were referred to hospitals between February 18 and April 8.
 Johannes Schad, a doctor in West Irbil Emergency Hospital, said that about 60 percent of the victims have blast injuries, mostly from shelling.

-By comparison, some 1,600 civilians were killed or wounded during the 100 days of fighting to recapture Mosul’s less densely populated east.
+Some 1,600 civilians were killed or wounded during the 100 days of fighting to recapture Mosul’s less densely populated east.
+Dr. Shalan Ali, the Health Ministry official in charge of Ninevah province, thinks up to a thousand have already been killed in the west.

 The worst single attack came on March 17, when an airstrike by the U.S.-led coalition hit a building in the New Mosul neighborhood, killing more than 100 civilians who were sheltering inside.
 The U.S. military is investigating the strike, and officials say IS militants — who have been seen elsewhere forcing civilians into buildings to use them as shields — may have played a role.

-The shelling in western Mosul has been much more intense than in the east, according to Shawki.
+The shelling in western Mosul has been much more intense than in the east.

 One police artillery unit based outside the city said they alone fired up to 200 shells a day.
 Police Lt.
-Col. Younis Sultan Jadalla told The Associated Press that the mortar fire was directed by intelligence obtained through drones and they only fired if there were no civilians around the target.
+Col. Younis Sultan Jadalla told The Associated Press that they use drone footage to choose targets and only fire if there are no civilians nearby.

 Drone footage taken by the AP in the Dawasa neighborhood of western Mosul on April 5 shows entire streets reduced to rubble, with deep craters dug up by airstrikes.
 By comparison, eastern Mosul was generally preserved, with damage mainly concentrated on individual buildings and road junctions.